akon-lab/assignment-two/README.md

 ```
 2)Navbar html code;
 ---
-Which consider Links to general page and 3 sub-pages;
+Which consider Links to general page and 3 sub-pages, for all pages.
----
+***
 HTML code
 ```html
 <nav id="Navka">